nasser00/Naveen-project/README.md

 # Regularized  Inversion Techniques

-This projects uses different iterative methods to recover the reflectivity series from sesmic data.
+This projects uses different iterative methods for generalized linear inversion.
+The deconvolution and multiple suppression applications are also included in the package.
 The package can be used for any linearized inversion problem.

 Different algorithms included in the package :

-1)Steepest Descent with smoothness regularization 2)Steepest Descent with sparsirty regularization (Huber, Cauchy, Hybrid and Hoyer squared norms) 3)Conjucate gradient with smoothness regularization 4)Conjucate gradient with sparsirty regularization (Iterative Re-wieghted Least squares Algorithm)
+1)Steepest Descent with smoothness regularization 2)Steepest Descent with sparsirty regularization (Huber, Cauchy, Hybrid and Hoyer-squared norms) 3)Conjucate gradient with smoothness regularization 4)Conjucate gradient with sparsirty regularization (Iterative Re-wieghted Least squares Algorithm)
 5) Fast Iterative Shrinkage Thresholding Algorithm
 6) Alternating minimization Algorithm

-We tested each algorithm  on  both synthetically  generated seismic data and real data .you  can get the code for each algorithms  in the `src` directory .Each algorithm works trace by trace
+We tested each algorithm  on  both synthetically  generated seismic data and real data .You  can get the code for each algorithms  in the `src` directory .

 ## data
-synthetic data generated is saved in   `data` directory.It contain data with noise and without noise.Also the source signature is stored in it
+Data is saved in the `data` directory.
 # Application
-Multiple supression using steepest descent with Hoyer norm for real and synthetic data
+Seismic deconvolution and multiple supression for synthetic and real data
 ## Results
-Results are autmatically  store at results folder `results`.It contain results with noisy data and noise free data .It shows the deconvolution perform on 2D siesmic data set and multiple supression on real and synthetic data
+Results are autmatically  store at results folder `results`.
+It contain results with noisy data and noise free data .
+It shows the deconvolution perform on 2D siesmic data set and multiple supression on synthetic and real data

 ## Tutorial
 It contains five Demo files , all the Demo file must run in  must be run in `src` directory .